Indians place super reliever Andrew Miller on disabled list with sore right knee

 Miller will miss some time, but this does not appear to be a long-term issue

-On Tuesday night, Cleveland Indians fireman Andrew Miller blew a save against the Boston Red Sox -- he entered attempting to preserve a one-run lead, yet departed with the Indians facing a two-run deficit.
+Cleveland Indians fireman Andrew Miller blew a save against the Boston Red Sox on Tuesday after he entered attempting to preserve a one-run lead, yet departed with the Indians facing a two-run deficit.

 Not even a full day later, the Indians have placed Miller on the disabled list due to right knee soreness:

 It's worth noting Miller has been a little wilder as of late.
-Over his last 10 appearances, he's issued five walks and hit two batters in 11 2/3 innings.
+Over his past 10 appearances, he has issued five walks and hit two batters in 11 2/3 innings.
 Miller's ability to limit contact has rendered his sloppy geography irrelevant, but it's fair to wonder if his knee has been acting up for a while.

 The Indians entered Wednesday two games up over the Kansas City Royals in the American League Central.